zjustus/GDPR-Opt-in/README.md

 Google tag manager cannot use session start as a trigger; This script gets around it but is not a perfect solution.

+# How to Install
+**Step 1.**
+Create a new folder to contain the following things

+**Step 2.**
+Create a new Custom HTML Tag
+Copy the text from gdpr-banner_tag.html that fires on every page view

+**Step 3.**
-Create a new User Defined Variable
+Create a new Tag Template
-Type: Data Layer Variable
-Name: consentStates

-Todo:
-On page load, form is displayed on form sumbut the dataLayer is updated {consentStates}
--
-create a trigger that fires when the form is submitted trigger will fire a tag the tag is based on a template the template will read the dataLayer {consentStates} and update the google consent states via the API
+Copy the text from gdpr-processor_template.js

+**Step 4.**
+Set Tag Template Permissions
+Access Consent State - All Content types, Read and Write Global Variables - {consentUpdate: [Execute]}

+**Step 5.**
+Create a new Tag based on the previously created template fire after first tag is executed

+**Step 6.**
+Test the full enviorment

 TODO:
 -